rya-sge/access-denied/_posts/2026-09-14-aztec-delayed-public-mutable-pause-privacy-delay.md

 A transaction that reads no `DelayedPublicMutable` carries the protocol default: its expiration is the anchor block timestamp plus `MAX_TX_LIFETIME`, which is 86,400 seconds, one day.
 A transaction that reads the pause flag carries `anchor_timestamp + PAUSE_DELAY_SECONDS` instead, or less if a change is pending.
 The delay is therefore the window in which the sender must prove the transaction, broadcast it and see it included.

-That window has to absorb client-side proving, which on a laptop can take tens of seconds to minutes depending on the number of private calls, plus mempool time, plus the sequencer's own scheduling.
+That window has to absorb three things in sequence:

+- **Client-side proving.** On a laptop this takes tens of seconds to minutes, depending on the number of private calls.
+- **Mempool time.** The interval between submission and a sequencer picking the transaction up.
+- **The sequencer's own scheduling.** The transaction has to land in a block before the expiration timestamp.

 The library's list of what a short delay breaks is concrete: "large transactions that take long to prove be unfeasible, restrict users with slow proving devices, and force large transaction fees to guarantee fast inclusion".

+Two values show the range.
 With a 360-second delay, the value used in the Aztec.nr documentation example (five slots of 72 seconds), a transaction that took four minutes to prove on a phone has two minutes left to be picked up.
 With a six-hour delay the constraint disappears for any realistic device.

 The kernel keeps the minimum across every function in the transaction.
 A transaction that touches two contracts, one with a 1,000-second delay and one with 10,000, expires after 1,000 seconds.
 The same mechanism is used by contract upgrades: an upgradeable contract class carries an update delay, and a pending upgrade lowers the expiration of every transaction that calls it to the moment of the upgrade.